-Automation is another big part of Egnyte’s appeal: pick up on and respond to unusual behavior, and automating file management, like archiving and deletion, data retention and legal holds, and privileging hot or cold storage.
+Automation is another big part of Egnyte’s appeal: picking up on and responding to unusual behavior, and automating file management, like archiving and deletion, data retention and legal holds, and privileging hot or cold storage.

-Of course, OneDrive for Business works seamlessly with the Office apps, so finding your files, accessing version history, and conflict resolution all works flawlessly with Microsoft’s productivity suite.
+Of course, OneDrive for Business works seamlessly with the Office apps, so finding your files, accessing version history, and conflict resolution all work flawlessly with Microsoft’s productivity suite.

 The OneDrive mobile app also stands out, seamlessly integrating with the suite’s other mobile apps, and includes a handy feature for scanning physical documents like whiteboards or business cards.

 If your business doesn’t use Microsoft Office, OneDrive’s appeal is greatly reduced.
 However, if you’re looking for simple, “it just works” file syncing for Office collaboration, look no further.
 Plans start at $5 and include Microsoft 365.

 Sync.com is one of the most complete file-syncing solutions out there in terms of features and has a great interface that’s intuitive and easy to use.
 As if that weren’t enough, it’s also one of the cheapest solutions out there, with business plans starting at just $5 per user a month.